thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

      <dlentry>
        <dt><code>--mount_point <em>MOUNT_POINT</em></code></dt>
        <dd>
-         <p>Directory on all cluster nodes where to mount the NFS filesystem on the target.</p>
+         <p>Directory on all cluster nodes where the NFS filesystem should be mounted on the target.</p>
          <p>If this directory does not exist, the command creates it.
 If this directory already exists, the command uses it for mounting.</p>
          <p>For example, <code>/mnt/external</code>.</p></dd></dlentry>